averkij/lingtrain-homepage/README.md

 ❤️⚡️🔋💎

-Welcome to the Lingtrain!
-This is a community of language lovers and a bunch of tools for learning, creating multilingual parallel books and NLP research.
+Welcome to Lingtrain!
+This is a language learning tool and community of language lovers.
+It's also an open-source project so don't hesitate to join us.

+@averkij